anthonytompkins/FNS/README.md

     The tool uses a configuration file, config.cfg, that contains the following parameters for each user type.

-        · Threads - Amount of instances of this user type · Home_url – URL of the login page for the user type · Username – Username for the user type account · Password – Password for the user type account · Notams - Amount of NOTAMS to submit per thread · Delay - Time, in seconds, between NOTAM submission attempts · Length - Duration, in hours, each NOTAM is active · Cancel_rate - Amount of NOTAMS to submit before canceling a previously submitted NOTAM
+        · Threads - Amount of instances of this user type (minimum value: 1) · Home_url – URL of the login page for the user type · Username – Username for the user type account · Password – Password for the user type account · Notams - Amount of NOTAMS to submit per thread (minimum value: 1) · Delay - Time, in seconds, between NOTAM submission attempts (minimum value: 0) · Length - Duration, in hours, each NOTAM is active (minimum value: 1) · Cancel_rate - Amount of NOTAMS to submit before canceling a previously submitted NOTAM (minimum value: 1)

     The NMPC user type has an additional parameter, ProjectId, which represents an existing project associated with the NMPC user account.
 You must login as the NMPC user, create a project, and retrieve the ProjectId before configuring the tool.